Mouna-sk/pandas/README.md

-# pandas project
+# Pandas Project
-All dataset are simply downloaded from kaggle.
+All dataset are simply downloaded from kaggle.<br>
 These codes can be used as a practice session for the beginners of machine learning.